amarabadou/KITO_AI/README.md

 KITO uses a passcode-based access system.
 The default password hash is stored in the code.
 To change the password, modify the USER_PASSWORD_HASH value.

 # Limitations

--Memory retrieval is linear (not optimized for large datasets) -Basic security (not production-level)
+- Memory retrieval is linear (not optimized for large datasets)
+- Basic security (not production-level)
--Terminal-based interface only
+- Terminal-based interface only
--No filtering of irrelevant stored data
+- No filtering of irrelevant stored data

 # Author
 Ammar Abadou Computer Science student